310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es2.md

 {% bubble Midori %}
 First up is the question corner.
 I still don’t know what questions I’ve gotten, so I really hope it’s something I can answer…

 Umm?
-“Midori-kun, your home is famous for being a greengrocer, so do you have any veggies you recommend for summer?”
+“Midori-kun, your home is famous for being a greengrocer, so do you have any vegetables you recommend for summer?”

 Hmmm… The seasonal veggies are full of nutrition, so I definitely recommend them.
 For summer, that’d be tomatoes, okura, and natto.